MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 Although this option appears to users (and Exchange administrators) as if it's a default template that they can select, **Do Not Forward** is not a template.
 That explains why you cannot see it in the Azure classic portal when you view and manage templates for Azure RMS.
 Instead, the **Do Not Forward** options is a set of rights that is dynamically applied by users to their email recipients.

 When the **Do Not Forward** option is applied to an email, the recipients cannot forward it, or print it, copy from it, or save attachments or save as a different name.
-For example, in the Outlook client, the Forward button is not available, the Save As, Save Attachment, and Print menu options are not available, and you cannot add or change recipients in the To, Ccc, or Bcc boxes.
+For example, in the Outlook client, the Forward button is not available, the **Save As**, **Save Attachment**, and **Print** menu options are not available, and you cannot add or change recipients in the **To**, **Ccc**, or **Bcc** boxes.

 There's an important distinction between applying the **Do Not Forward** option and applying a template that doesn't grant the Forward right to an email: The **Do Not Forward** option uses a dynamic list of authorized users that is based on the user's chosen recipients of the original email; whereas the rights in the template have a static list of authorized users that the administrator has previously specified.
 What's the difference?
 Let's take an example:

 A user wants to email some information to specific people in the Marketing department that shouldn't be shared with anybody else.
 Should she protect the email with a template that restricts rights (viewing, replying, and saving) to the Marketing department?
 Or should she choose the **Do Not Forward** option?
 Both choices would result in the recipients not able to forward the email.